Tsai Ing-Wen

 Political

-Tsai Ing-wen, a lawyer and the first female president of Taiwan, is committed to the cause of democratic freedom, fighting social injustice, supporting the LGBT community and improving the lives of Taiwan’s youth.
+Tsai Ing-wen, a lawyer and the first female president of Taiwan, is committed to the causes of democratic freedom and social justice, supporting the LGBTQ+ community, and improving the lives of Taiwan’s youth.
 Tsai set up a reconciliation commission to investigate the human rights abuses that occurred in Taiwan over 40 years of military rule.
-During her most recent inaugural speech, Tsai vowed to make her country “a staunch guardian of peace”.
+In her inaugural speech, Tsai vowed to make her country “a staunch guardian of peace.”

 Artwork by